 Photo of Dr. Metcalfe by Rebecca Baran.

 Dr. Kelly Metcalfe completed her undergraduate nursing degree in 1996 at the University of Western Ontario and then completed her PhD in Medical Science at the University of Toronto in 2002.
 She is currently the Bloomberg Professor of Cancer Genetics and the Acting Associate Dean, Research & External Relations, in the Lawrence S. Bloomberg Faculty of Nursing at the University of Toronto, and an adjunct scientist at the Women’s College Research Institute.
-She is currently the Interim Director of Research in the Faculty of Nursing.

 Dr. Metcalfe’s clinical work focuses on counseling women who are genetically predisposed to breast cancer in making breast cancer prevention decisions.
 Her current research focuses on the prevention and treatment of hereditary breast cancer, and on the surgical outcomes after breast cancer surgery and reconstruction.

 Dr. Metcalfe is currently funded by the Canadian Institutes of Health Research, the Canadian Breast Cancer Foundation, and the Canadian Cancer Society.
 She has published over 60 papers in prestigious journals including the Journal of Clinical Oncology, Clinical Genetics, and the Journal of the National Cancer Institute.
 Of important note, her work has direct clinical relevance.
 For example, her studies related to risk estimates for primary and contralateral breast cancer risk and ovarian cancer risk are regularly used to counsel women with a BRCA mutation who are making medical management decisions.

-In recognition of her very important work, Dr. Metcalfe holds a New Investigator Award from the Canadian Institutes of Health Research.
-She has also received the “Excellence in Cancer Prevention and Early Detection Award” from the Oncology Nursing Society.
+Dr. Metcalfe received the “Excellence in Cancer Prevention and Early Detection Award” from the Oncology Nursing Society.
 In 2008, Dr. Metcalfe was identified by the Toronto Star as one of the Top 10 to Watch in 2009.
 She is a Fellow of the American Academy of Nursing, and of the Canadian Academy of Health Sciences.
 She is also a member of the New College of Scholars, Artists and Scientists of the Royal Society of Canada.